The Problem

 How the conventional bar works

-The bar’s travel — sheeting in and out — is how power is managed moment to moment.
-Pull the bar toward your body to power up.
-Push it away to depower.
+The bar’s travel through the depower rope is how the rider manages power moment2moment.
 The trim sets the baseline: it adjusts where in that travel the kite sits in its target power range.

-But the trim has a structural ceiling it cannot move past.
+So the trim has a structural and suboptimal architecture it cannot move past.

 The fixed ceiling

-The fully sheeted-in position — the ceiling of bar travel, where the bar is pulled all the way to your body — does not move.
+The fully sheeted-in position does not move.
 It is fixed by the geometry of the harness hook and the chicken loop.
 No matter how you trim, that ceiling stays exactly where it is.

 At the edges of the power range, the body pays.
 In light wind the rider is constantly pulling the bar all the way to the chicken loop just to maintain power — arms bent, elbows pulled back, held there for an entire session.
 In too much wind the arms are overextended pushing the bar away, uncomfortable and unsustainable.
 Neither position is where the bar’s geometry intended the rider to be.
 The bar doesn’t adapt to the condition.
 The body does.